-Using messaging type apps to get to know someone is a lot more difficult than meeting people in real life.
-There’s no way you’ll ever get to know someone as in depth through texting as you would speaking to them in person.
+Using messaging apps to get to know someone is a lot more difficult than meeting people in real life.
+There’s no way you’ll ever get to know someone as in-depth through texting as you would speak to them in person.
 It’s difficult enough sending the first opening message, but just as difficult keeping conversation flowing with someone you’ve never even met.
 Probably just as difficult as opening an inbox full of hundreds of almost identical messages, then trying to decide which ones to reply to.

 There’s no initial attraction